givingjar/blog.givingjar.org/_posts/2016-07-13-progress-report-16.md

 ## Thanks {#thanks}

-The visuals didn't work out when presenting Giving Jar to the [Kiwanis Club of Lansing][10], but we rolled with it and the roundtable presentation worked out even better.
+The visuals didn't work out when presenting Giving Jar to the [Delta Township Kiwanis Club][10], but we rolled with it and the roundtable presentation worked out even better.
 Thanks for letting me share Giving Jar's vision with your great group!

 Thanks to Chris, Klein, and Teresa, for believing in our mission.
 After we revolutionize online giving, the Internet will never be the same!